 When the application is quitting or when the user logs out do not forget to disconnect.

 To create a new room, aka game, invoke "Create Room" operation on your connected LoadBalancing client.

 This sets the room name and amount of players that are allowed in the room.
 The client will enter the new room automatically.
-When using "Create Room" operation the room will be created before joining, if it doesn't exist.
-Rooms exists until the last player leaves.
+When using the "Create Room" operation the room will be created before joining, if it doesn't exist.
+Rooms exist until the last player leaves.

 Read more about matchmaking in our guide here.

 Clients join games by name or ask Photon to find a perfect match.

 Find rooms ...

 - Random: Matches players randomly.
 Optionally fills rooms or distributes players evenly.

 - Parameterized: Customize random matching by defining lobby properties as filters.